 \section{Decomposable graphs and junction trees}

-This work is framed in the classic graphical modelling literature, where \cite{lauritzen1996} and \cite{cowell2006probabilistic} are excellent references on the topic.
+This work is framed in classical graphical modelling literature, where \cite{lauritzen1996,cowell2006probabilistic} are excellent references on the topics.

-An \emph{undirected graph} \(G=(\cV,\cE)\) is composed of a set of \emph{vertices} \(\cV\) connected by a set of undirected \emph{edges} \(\cE\).
-For any subset \(V \in \cV\), \(G_{V}\) denotes the induced subgraph with the vertex set \(V\).
-A path \(\nodea_{0} \sim \nodea_{k}\) in \(G\) consists of a sequence of vertices \(\rbr{\nodea_{0}, \nodea_{1}, \dots, \nodea_{k}}\), such that \(\edge{\nodea_{i}, \nodea_{i+1}} \in \cE\).
-A graph is \emph{connected} when there is a path between every pair of vertices, and it is \emph{complete} (a clique) if an edge exists between every pair of vertices.
+An \emph{undirected graph} \(G=(\cV,\cE)\) is composed of a set of \emph{vertices} \(\cV\) that are connected by a set of undirected \emph{edges} \(\cE\).
+For any subset \(V \in \cV\), \(G_{V}\) donates the induced subgraph with the vertex set \(V\).
+A path \(\nodea_{0} \sim \nodea_{k}\) in \(G\) consists of vertices \(\cbr{\nodea_{0}, \nodea_{1}, \dots, \nodea_{k}}\), such that \(\edge{\nodea_{i}, \nodea_{i+1}} \in \cE\).
+A graph is \emph{connected} when there is a path between every pair of vertices, and it is \emph{complete} (a clique) if there exists an edge between every pair of vertices.
 A complete subgraph is called a \emph{maximal clique} if it is not a subgraph of any other clique.
 A graph is called a \emph{tree} if there is a unique path between any pair of nodes.

 A graph \(G\) is \emph{decomposable} if and only if the set of maximal cliques of \(G\) can be ordered as \((C_{1}, \dots, C_{c})\), such that, for each \(i=1, \dots, c\), if